Macintosh Quadra 840AV

 The Macintosh Quadra 840AV is a personal computer designed, manufactured, and sold by Apple Computer from July 1993 to July 1994.
 It was introduced alongside the Centris 660AV, where "AV" signifies audiovisual capabilities, such as video input and output, telecommunications, speech recognition, and enhanced audio.
-The 840AV has the same mini-tower form factor as the Quadra 800, with a faster Motorola 68040 processor.
+The 840AV has the same mini-tower form factor as the Quadra 800, with a significantly different logic board which includes a faster Motorola 68040 processor.

 The Quadra 840AV was discontinued shortly after the introduction of the PowerPC-based Power Macintosh.
 The Power Macintosh 8100/80AV provides the same functionality in the same form factor, and had a significantly higher price point.
 The 7100/66AV was priced comparably to the 840AV but in a IIvx-style desktop case.

 Hardware

 At launch, Quadra 840AV's 40 MHz Motorola 68040 CPU and interleaved RAM made it the fastest Macintosh available, topping both the nominally higher-end Quadra 950 and the Quadra 800 by 7 MHz.
-It remains both the fastest Quadra and the fastest 68k Macintosh of all time, because all later high-end Macintoshes are PowerPC-based Power Macintoshes.
-The 840AV is the only Mac to use the 40 MHz-clocked 68040.
+The 840AV is the only Mac to use the 40 MHz-clocked 68040, and it remains the fastest 68k Macintosh of all time, because all later high-end Macintoshes are PowerPC-based Power Macintoshes.
 It sports a faster 66.7 MHz AT&T DSP 3210 Digital Signal Processor chip, compared with the 55 MHz variant in the 660AV.
 The on-board DSP was primarily intended to speed up audio/video processing, although few Mac programs make use of this due to the complexity of programming it.

+The Quadra 840AV includes 1 MB of VRAM which can be expanded to 2 MB to support 24-bit color, a capability shared only with the Quadra 700 and Quadra 900/950.
+Other new Quadra and Centris models released in 1993 do not support 24-bit color unless a video card is used.

 The 840AV and its relative, the Centris/Quadra 660AV, marked a number of firsts for the Macintosh family.
 They are the first Macintoshes to include on-board 16-bit 48 kHz stereo audio playback and recording capability, and S-Video and composite video input and output.
 To improve video playback, two separate frame buffers are used: one for standard graphics, and one specifically for video.
 This enables the live video input to be displayed as a scalable "window" within the Macintosh user interface.
 They are also the first personal computers that supported speech recognition (PlainTalk) out-of-the-box.
 The Apple GeoPort Telecom Adapter Kit introduced with the AV Macs add many DSP-based telecommunication functions, such as modem, fax, and telephony.